ashifmahmudchowdhury/AuraM6-LWP-Series/readme.md

 # New features #

+LWP library
+this has been added Low Wait Proceesing (LWP) to build smooth multi-threading application through the entier GUI system.

 Judas HD audio library
 this has been added for testing AC97 and iCH audio chipsets. unfortunately this will only output sound from the headphone jack and not speakers on laptops. kind of works but with errors but were getting there.